 It has more activities than Nantucket and is a shorter ferry ride.
 While you are there, you can visit beaches, shop, eat delicious food, bike, take nature walks, and more.

 There are several towns on the island, all with different things to offer.
+These include Edgartown and Oak Bluffs.
 Like Nantucket, you can bring your car on the island if you book a car ferry.
 Because Martha’s Vineyard is pretty big, I’d recommend bringing your car if you’d like to explore the island.

-Closer to Western Massachusetts is Springfield.
-While Springfield isn’t a major tourist city in Massachusetts, it’s home to a few places you may want to check out.
+Closer to Western Massachusetts is Springfield, Massachusetts.
+While Springfield isn’t a major tourist city in Massachusetts, it’s home to a few places you may want to check out, either for a day trip or on your drive out of Massachusetts.

 Springfield is also home to the Basketball Hall of Fame and the Dr. Seuss Museum.
 Basketball lovers should definitely visit the Hall of Fame at least once.
 It doesn’t take too long to tour, although there are events and activities that also take place there.